borenstein-lab/MIMOSA2shiny/docs/input.md

 There should not be duplicate features or samples.
 If sample IDs differ between the microbiome and metabolome data files, MIMOSA will only analyze samples that are present in both.
 MIMOSA currently normalizes microbiome data to relative abundances by default.
 Limited options for metabolomics data normalization are provided.

+When using the web application, wait for the progress bar for all of your files to indicate "Upload complete" before starting the analysis.
+If you find they are taking a long time to upload, this is likely due to excessive load on the server - please be patient or try again later.

 <h2 id="taxonomy">Microbiome Data</h2>